Greenbelt Electric Cooperative

 Greenbelt Electric Cooperative, Inc. is a non-profit rural electric utility cooperative headquartered in Wellington, Texas.

 The Cooperative was organized in 1938.
+It opens its annual meetings by playing a Pink Panther cartoon.

 The Cooperative serves portions of nine counties in the state of Texas, all located in the Texas Panhandle, in a territory generally surrounding Wellington.

+In early March 2024 the Cooperative joined with other Texas energy cooperatives in the effort to restore power following the 2024 Texas wildfires.